smartdevicelink/sdl_evolution/proposals/0333-handle-scenario-where-no-valid-cert-is-available.md

 This proposal defines how Core should respond to a request to start a protected service when it does not have a valid certificate to complete a handshake.

 ## Motivation
 Currently, if an app requests a protected session while SDL Core does not have a valid certificate the request will be pending until Core either is able to retrieve a valid certificate through PTU or if the whole PTU retry sequence fails.
-In the default configuration, the PTU retry sequence can take up to 17 minutes, which means that if an app attempts to start a protected service early in Core's lifecycle it will take quite a while for the app to receive a response.
+In the default configuration, the PTU retry sequence can take up to 17 minutes, which means that if an app attempts to start a protected service early in Core's lifecycle it may take quite a while for the app to receive a response.
 This could cause a poor user experience.

 ## Proposed solution
 When SDL Core receives a request to start a protected service but does not have a valid certificate, it will create a timer to ensure the handshake isn't pending for too long.